 2 C fresh grated coconut (approximately)

 Mix all ingredients, except coconut, together in large sauce pan.
 Bring to boil and cook about 1-2 min.
 Let cool a bit.
-Spoon some coconut milk on layers, then spoon icing on layers, adding fresh grated coconut on each layer.
+Brush layers with reserved juice, then spoon icing on layers, adding fresh grated coconut on each layer.
+The sides of the cake are not "iced".
+Today, this would be called a naked cake.
 Let cake stand in cold room overnight to soak, wrap in foil paper and refrigerate.
+It tastes better when it has chilled a couple of days.